Thursday, December 19, 2024

 This image, of Jesse as the root and Jesus as the flower (sometimes also translated as rod), resulted in one of the best known of medieval images, the Tree of Jesse.
 This is not to be confused with the modern "Jesse tree" which is a sometimes charming Advent decoration, a kind of Advent calendar, especially in use in homes with children.
 Instead, this is a serious didactic image, making visual the human ancestry of Jesus.

-Although I have found images of the Tree of Jesse in twentieth-century church decorations, the majority of these images were done between the twelfth and the seventeenth centuries.
+Although I have found some excellent images of the Tree of Jesse in twentieth-century church decorations, the majority of these images were done between the twelfth and the seventeenth centuries.

 Anton Mormann, Madonna and Child in a Jesse Tree Mandorla